-Health and safety of mothers and the new baby - priority areas to consider for negotiations Does the employer automatically carry out risk assessments when a worker is pregnant and when a worker returns from maternity leave?
-Do employers ensure that all pregnant workers, regardless of length of service, or whether part time or on flexi hours, get paid time off work at full pay for antenatal care?
-Are partners provided with paid time off to attend antenatal care?
-Does sickness during pregnancy within the four weeks before maternity leave, not necessarily trigger an earlier maternity leave start date?
-If the baby is born prematurely or requires neonatal care or there are multiple births, do mothers and their partners have additional leave entitlements?
-Are parent workers who experience a miscarriage treated sympathetically with leave and any related sickness absence recorded separately as pregnancy-related?
+Health and safety of mothers and the new baby - priority areas to consider for negotiations

+- Does the employer automatically carry out individual risk assessments when a worker is pregnant, as the pregnancy progresses and when a worker returns from maternity leave? - Do employers ensure that all pregnant workers, regardless of length of service, or whether part time or on flexi hours, get paid time off work at full pay for antenatal care? - □ Are partners provided with paid time off to attend antenatal care? - Does sickness during pregnancy within the four weeks before maternity leave, not necessarily trigger an earlier maternity leave start date? - □ If the baby is born prematurely or requires neonatal care or there are multiple births, do mothers and their partners have additional leave entitlements? - Are parent workers who experience a pregnancy loss treated sympathetically with paid leave and any related sickness absence recorded separately as pregnancy-related?